Apply by January 2, 2024

 - Demonstrate professional maturity by developing and following a personal philosophy of practice and exhibiting commitment to the profession.

 The PGY1 residency program builds upon Doctor of Pharmacy (PharmD) education and outcomes to develop pharmacist practitioners with knowledge, skills and abilities as defined in the educational competency areas, goals and objectives.
 Residents who successfully complete PGY1 residency programs will be skilled in diverse patient care, practice management, leadership and education, and be prepared to provide patient care, seek board certification in pharmacotherapy (i.e., BCPS) and pursue advanced education and training opportunities, including postgraduate year two (PGY2) residencies.

 Below are information sessions available for students to learn more about our program.

-- American Society of Health-System Pharmacy Residency Showcase, Booth 4558 – Monday, December 5, Las Vegas, NV
+- American Society of Health-System Pharmacy Residency Showcase – Tuesday, December 5, Anaheim, CA

 The program is customized for each resident based on their goals and experiences.
 During the 12-month program, there are core, elective and longitudinal learning experiences.

 Core Rotation Experience